 - Play your favourite energetic tunes as you tidy.
 This too can seem like it will have little effect but by playing your favourite songs that you enjoy singing to, can make you associate the process of cleaning as something fun.
-As well as this singing is a great way to boost your mood as you feel as though you’re releasing energy.
+Singing is also a great way to boost your mood as you feel as though you’re releasing energy.

 - Put frequently used items in a container.
 Providing a space or container for items that you frequently use is incredibly useful in making sure you get into the habit of cleaning.
 Having a container for things like pens or important papers reminds you to return them to where they came from rather than simply leaving them on a table.

-- Resolve to spend just 10 minutes tidying.
+- Resolve to spend just 10 minutes tidying at first.
 You might not be able to face tidying the whole house, but you can probably manage to tidy for 10 minutes.
 Putting a time limit on how long you’ll spend tidying makes it much less overwhelming.
-You’ll be surprised at how much you can get done in 10 minutes, and once you’ve started you’ll probably want to keep going.
+You’ll be surprised at how much you can get done in 10 minutes, and once you’ve started, you’ll probably want to keep going.

 In The Wash is your guide to the best laundry and cleaning products, tips and tricks.
 Our mission is to solve the UK’s cleaning and laundry dilemmas!